-For our first Valentine’s Day, my husband brought home two dozen long-stem red roses.
-I told him he wasted money on a cliché that would be dead within a week.
+For our first Valentine’s Day, my husband brought home two dozen long-stemmed red roses.
+I told him he wasted money on a cliche that would be dead in a week.

-I’ve been obsessed with houseplants and their health benefits ever since I stumbled across landmark research conducted by NASA in the 1980s.
-It documented the ability of particular houseplants to remove harmful substances like formaldehyde, benzene and trichloroethylene from indoor air.
+I’ve been fascinated by houseplants and their health benefits ever since I stumbled across landmark research conducted by NASA in the 1980s.
+It documented the ability of particular houseplants to remove harmful substances such as formaldehyde, benzene and trichloroethylene from indoor air.

 Such substances, collectively known as volatile organic compounds, or VOCs, are emitted by synthetic materials, NASA explains.
-So VOCs plague the air of sealed space stations and energy-efficient homes alike.
+So, VOCs plague the air of space stations and homes alike.

-The following 10 houseplants are among the best at cleansing the air and offer other such benefits.
+The following houseplants are among the best at cleansing the air and offering other such benefits.
 The list also includes several beginner-friendly options.